 What vaccinations do I need?

 Please consult your GP or travel clinic for detailed medical advice.
 All volunteers should make sure their Tetanus, Polio and Hepatitis A and B are up to date.
 A rabies vaccination is recommended but not compulsory.

-Malaria – both projects are regarded as low-risk malaria areas, but please consult your GP for guidance.
-Please visit this UK government website for more details.
+Malaria – Victoria Falls is a high-risk malaria area and prophylactics are recommended.
+Imire is a low-risk area.
+Please consult your GP for guidance and visit this UK government website for more details.